HAMPI TOURISM | PLACES TO VISIT IN HAMPI, TEMPLES & TRAVEL GUIDE TO HAMPI

 Best Time to Visit Hampi: October to March

 Hampi is an extremely significant place in terms of history and architecture.
-The first settlement in Hampi dates back to 1st century AD and a number of Buddhist sites belonging to that time have been found nearby.
+The first settlement in Hampi dates back to the 1st century AD and many Buddhist sites belonging to that time have been found nearby.
 The seat of the Vijayanagara Empire was established by Saint Vidyaranya in 1336 AD with the help of two of his disciples, Hakka Raya and Bukka Raya.
-The kingdom flourished under the rule of Emperor Krishnadevaraya and stretched over the states of Karnataka, Andhra Pradesh and Maharashtra.
+The kingdom flourished under the rule of Emperor Krishnadevaraya and stretched over the states of Karnataka, Andhra Pradesh, and Maharashtra.

 Hampi was the capital of the Vijayanagara Empire and was an extremely important part of the Empire from 1343 to 1565.
 It maintained a huge army to protect it from other kingdoms.
-As a capital of the Vijayanagar Empire, Hampi grew as a trade center for cotton, spices, and gem stones.
-It was one of the richest and largest cities in the world during 15th and 16th centuries.
+As the capital of the Vijayanagar Empire, Hampi grew as a trade center for cotton, spices, and gemstones.
+It was one of the richest and largest cities in the world during the 15th and 16th centuries.
 After the death of Krishnadevaraya, the invading Deccan Sultanate forces destroyed Hampi and the rampage was continued for one year.